openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 > **NOTE**: If you have installed the product as a root user, switch to root mode (`sudo -i`) before you continue.

-1. Navigate to a directory to which you have write access and create a samples build directory.
-This example uses a directory named `build`:
+1. Navigate to a directory with write access and create a folder for samples (for example, `build`):
 ```sh
 mkdir build
 ```